-All foreign subsidiaries, except Brazil and South Korea, use the U.S. dollar as their functional currency.
-The gains or losses resulting from the remeasurement process are recorded in other expense in the accompanying consolidated statements of operations.
+All foreign subsidiaries and branch offices, except Brazil and South Korea, use the U.S. dollar as their functional currency.
+The gains or losses resulting from the remeasurement process are recorded in other income (expense) in the accompanying consolidated statements of operations.

-During the six months ended February 24, 2017 and February 26, 2016 and in fiscal 2016 and 2015, the Company recorded \$0.3 million, (\$1.6) million, \$1.1 million and (\$10.7) million, respectively, of foreign exchange gains (losses) primarily related to its Brazilian operating subsidiaries.
+In fiscal 2017, 2016 and 2015, the Company recorded \$0.3 million, \$1.1 million and (\$10.7) million, respectively, of foreign exchange gains (losses) primarily related to its Brazilian operating subsidiaries.